 - Both parties are not deprived of their rights.

 - The terms are explained in simple language and in a clear and concise way.
-This may help prevent any future dispute.
+This may help prevent any future disputes.

 - Inadequate stamp duty